Customer-facing Confluence publishing

 Is this a replacement for Confluence?

-No. Satori Cloud is for publishing selected Confluence content publicly.
+No. Satori Cloud is for publishing selected Confluence content externally.
 Your team can keep using Confluence to write and maintain the source content.

 Do visitors need a Confluence account?

-No. The goal is to publish clean public pages that customers, prospects, or partners can open without logging into Confluence.
+No. The goal is to publish customer-facing sites, hubs, and pages that readers can open without logging into Confluence.

 What kind of content is this for?

-Product documentation, help articles, release notes, partner guidance, public resources, and other content already managed in Confluence.
+Product updates, release notes, onboarding guides, support articles, security answers, technical notes, partner resources, sales follow-up content, and other information already managed in Confluence.

 Is Satori Cloud available now?